RiceComp427-Spring2019/comp427-hw1-paranoia-namanhkapur/README.md

   - Box Seats Being Sabotaged
     - Many companies and high-profile organizations have box seats at stadiums.
 We should protect these box suites especially as they are often the result of highly profitable parternships and sponsorships.
 - Countermeasures:
-  - Having Security At Many Locations
+  - Having Security at Many Locations
     - We would want to have a special team assigned to the parking lot to ensure safety of the cars and other personal belongings.
 Police stationed here would also decrease the sale of illegal tickets.
 This in turn would increase public trust and potential revenue from legal, direct-from-stadium or through verified partner sales.
     - We would also want to have security at the many stadium entrances to check bags and people as they enter the premises, as well as security around the walkways connecting the stadium seats to the concession stands and other stalls.
 This would also protect people in the box suites.
 Seeing people in uniform all around the stadium has two benefits: actual safety and believed safety, meaning people will be more likely to show-up to and stay at games.
   - Ensuring Newest Technologies